gonfva/gonfva.github.io/content/en/blog/2013-11-26-firmware-upgrade-for-xperia-u-in-linux-i.md

 So in my next post I'll try to explain the process in a sort of newbie post.
 HOWEVER.
 Word of caution.
 You'll probably void the warranty and you could brick your phone.
 So this is not something for the faint of heart.

-UPDATED: Link to the <a href="http://gonfva.blogspot.co.uk/2013/11/firmware-upgrade-for-xperia-u-in-linux.html">detailed post</a>.
+UPDATED: Link to the [detailed post](http://gonfva.blogspot.co.uk/2013/11/firmware-upgrade-for-xperia-u-in-linux.html).